QuickBooks Blog

 It’s easy to use a contactless credit or debit card.
 Customers with a contactless-enabled payment card can follow these steps to complete payment:

-1. Look for the contactless symbol on your card and the merchant’s checkout terminal.
+1. They'll need to look for the contactless symbol on their card and the merchant’s checkout terminal.

-2. Hold the card within a few inches of the contactless symbol.
+2. Then, they'll hold the card within a few inches of the contactless symbol.

-3. If your purchase is approved, you’ll hear a beep or see a checkmark or green light.
+3. If their purchase is approved, they’ll hear a beep or see a checkmark or green light.

 This process should take about 10 to 15 seconds for quick payments.
 Provide clear instructions at your checkout terminal to help consumers use this technology, especially if you haven’t offered this type of transaction.